hudzax/web-modules/README.md

 # Web Modules

-Forked from @surfbryce/web-modules.
+Forked from @surfbryce/web-modules and also added my own.

-Credits to @surfbryce for the original work.

 ## Usage
 ```js